Enter the wheel diameter, tire size, number of chaining teeth, number of cog teeth, and cadence to determine your estimated bike speed.

 Use the equation above to calculate the bike velocity.

 The best and most accurate way is to measure your speed through the use of a radar gun.
-Since that is not available to most people, the next best option is using the formula above.
+Since that is not available to most people, the next best option is to use the formula above.

 Biking faster involves increasing your cadence (RPM) or increase the ratio of teeth in the cog to total teeth (aka going up in a gear) all while keeping cadence steady.